top of page

 Step 1 - Pay off bad debt.

-We've all heard the Dave Ramseys of the world pontificate about how evil debt is many times throughout our lives.
-To an extent, and in certain circumstances, paying off debt is the right thing to do.
-High interest loans, credit card debt, pay day loans, and car loans are all examples of debt that should be dealt with as fast as possible.
+We've all heard financial experts like Dave Ramsey emphasize the importance of eliminating certain types of debt.
+High-interest loans, credit card debt, payday loans, and car loans are examples of debts that should be prioritized for repayment.
 Why?
-Because these types of debt are either not secured against anything, or in the case of a car loan, secured against something that generally decreases in value over time.
-After these types of debts are under control (not necessarily paid off, but at least on an affordable payment schedule) move to step 2.
+Because these types of debt are either unsecured or secured against liabilities that generally depreciate over time.
+Once these debts are under control (not necessarily fully paid off but on an affordable payment schedule), move on to step 2.

-Step 2 - Buy assets, with as much debt as the bank will give you.
+Step 2 - Buy assets, with leverage (debt).

-What's an asset?
-In financial accounting, an asset is any resource owned or controlled by a business or an economic entity.
-It is anything that can be used to produce positive economic value and tends to appreciate (get more valuable) over time.
-An asset is something that is in demand yet has limited supply.
-For an example of what supply and demand is doing to the housing market in Canada, check out this post.
+What constitutes an asset?
+In financial accounting, an asset is any resource owned or controlled by a business or economic entity.
+It's something that can generate positive economic value and tends to appreciate over time.
+Assets are items in demand with limited supply.
+For example, consider the impact of supply and demand on the housing market in Canada.
+Check out this post.

-Put it this way.
-Say you bought a house for $80,000 in the 1980s or 1990s.
-If you had financed it at 100% loan to value (LTV) when you bought it, everyone would have thought you were crazy.
-However, if you had paid interest only payments over the last 20 or 30 years, and still owed the exact amount that you borrowed, you would be sitting on a $500,000 to a $1,000,000 asset that you only owe $80,000 on.
-This is the power that holding an asset like real estate can provide.
+Let's illustrate it this way.
+Suppose you bought a house for $80,000 in the 1980s or 1990s and financed it at 100% loan-to-value (LTV).
+At the time, this might have seemed unconventional, but if you've made interest-only payments over the last 20 or 30 years and still owe the original amount borrowed, you could be sitting on a $500,000 to $1,000,000 asset while owing only $80,000.
+This demonstrates the power of holding assets like real estate in an inflationary environment.

 Jonathan Beam is a real estate investor in the Niagara region who is passionate about helping you achieve financial freedom through real estate.
 He works with new and experienced investors to formulate a plan that fits your specific situation and provides market guidance and consultation on the best places and strategies to pursue within the Niagara Region.
 Book a free, half hour no obligation consultation to see how he can help you to achieve your goals.
 His travels are available at www.realestateandrepeat.com